 Scholarly forum for the presentation and discussion of contemporary topics in sport and recreation studies.
 Graduate students, faculty, and visiting scholars/practitioners share ongoing research and practical applications.
-Offered by Recreation, Health & Tourism.
-May not be repeated for credit.

 COURSE OVERVIEW

 The Seminar in Sport and Recreation Studies provides a forum for graduate students to present to other graduate students, faculty, and visiting scholars/practitioners topics of their choice.
 In most cases, research and practical applications will be based on student thesis, project, or internship efforts, and prospective outcomes.
 Since the same work may not be assigned credit in different academic courses of the graduate program, presentations and discussion in this graduate seminar should not consist of exactly the same work as that presented in previous courses.
 All presenters will be asked to submit an abstract; for students, these must be approved in advance by their thesis/project/internship chair/supervisor.
 Attendance at the Seminar is a required component of the graduate program.
 All students will be required to present at least once.
 Please see Graduate Student Handbook for further information.
 All graduate students in the program will be encouraged to participate in Seminar meetings as a means for interacting with students and faculty in a scholarly community.